 - You are informed that you are about to restart, enabling safe mode, press restart.

-- Once restarted you are given numerous options, chose safe mode or safe mode with networking.
+- Once restarted you are given numerous options, choose safe mode with networking.
 (F4 or F5)

-- While turning the computer and it starts to load, hold the shift key while tapping F8.
+- While turning on the computer, hold the shift key while tapping F8.

 - Click the Troubleshoot icon.